The Impact of Acquisitions in the Biotechnology Sector on R&D Productivity: Introduction

-Most of the extant literature addresses turnover and related performance issues related to top management (e.g. \citet{Hambrick1993,Haveman1995,Haleblian2009}), general employee turnover \citep{Carriquiry2017} and, to a lesser degree, the impact of \acp{ma} on \ac{rnd} personnel \citep{Ernst2000}. \citet{Hussinger2018} look at the turnover rate of inventors following an \ac{ma} event and finds that only 4\% of them leave.
-The study focusing on which industry the leavers end up in finds several interesting mobility dynamics of inventors as they move across high, mid and low tech industries following the event.
-One of the main shortcomings of the extant literature on the relationship between the acquisitions of innovative firms and the turnover or \ac{rnd} personnel is the possible presence of confounding effects that might increase the likelihood that a company will become a target for acquisition and the chance that inventors will leave.
-Therefore, it is difficult to establish a causal relationship between the event (i.e., the acquisition) and the investors' decision to leave the target company.
+Most of the extant literature addresses issues of turnover and performance in the context of top management (e.g. \citet{Hambrick1993,Haveman1995,Haleblian2009}), general employee turnover \citep{Carriquiry2017,arnold2023job} and, to a lesser extent, the impact of M\&A on R\&D personnel \citep{Ernst2000,Hussinger2018}.
+Most of the literature documented a productivity loss after M\&As \citep{hitt1991effects,paruchuri2006,Kapoor2007,ornaghi2009mergers,cunningham2021}.
+However, one of the main shortcomings of the existing literature on the relationship between the acquisitions of innovative firms and the productivity of inventors is the possible presence of confounding factors that could increase the likelihood of a firm becoming an acquisition target, inventor turnover, and the likelihood of inventors becoming less productive.
+Therefore, it is difficult to establish a causal relationship between the event (i.e. the takeover) and the productivity of investors.

+In our analysis, we rely on a staggered difference-in-differences methodology to overcome this limitation.
+To better isolate the consequences of integration on R\&D output, we focus on a specific period of the life cycle of an innovation-intensive industry immediately after the molecular biology revolution in the pharmaceutical industry.